Continuing Education Activity

 - Cardiologist and gastroenterologist consults are recommended in Heyde syndrome.

-- In patients with Heyde syndrome who undergo AVR, the prognosis is very good.
+- In patients with Heyde syndrome who undergo AVR, the prognosis is excellent.

 Enhancing Healthcare Team Outcomes